cg-tuwien/VulkanWorkshop/README.md

 # Vulkan Workshop, Part 1

 This branch contains the code for the initial state of the workshop's part 1.
+Please checkout this branch in order to work on the tasks of part 1.
+The branch of part 2 will contain the solutions.

 **Preparations**
 * Make sure to have read the [`master` branch's `README.md`](https://github.com/cg-tuwien/VulkanWorkshop) file